Ikuyu/emacs-teletext-nos/README.md

 ## Installation

-You will also have to add the `teletext-nos` package to your Emacs config.
-Use Quelpa until it's also available on Melpa.
+The last step is to add the `teletext-nos` package to your Emacs config.
+Use Quelpa until it’s available on Melpa.

 ```elisp
 (use-package teletext-nos